Last Updated on June 16, 2021 by queenie mak

 Want to visit Macau?
 Check out my Macau 2 day itinerary

-15 best food in Hong Kong & best places to find these local specialties
+15 best food in Hong Kong & the places to find these local specialties

 There are many places to eat in Hong Kong and I’ve summarized all the best HK food for you to try.
-And in no particular order, here are the top 15 best local food in Hong Kong and places to find these local specialties.
+And in no particular order, here are the top 15 best food in Hong Kong and places to find these local specialties.

 1. Dim Sum (點心)

 Dim Sum is a meal with a variety of savoury and sweet dishes and typically served on small plates or bamboo steamers.
 Some favourites include har gow (shrimp dumpling), siu mai (steamed pork dumpling), char siu bao (barbecue pork bun), cheung fun (rice noodle rolls) and many more.

 Besides all the bite-size dishes, drinking Chinese tea is a big component of the meal.
 The name “dim sum” in Cantonese is yum cha, which literally means “drink tea”.
 The dim sum culture goes back to the 10th century when people drink tea and eat small portions of food at tea houses.

 And Hongkongers love eating dim sum for breakfast or lunch!
 This Hong Kong must eat experience is best shared with friends and family.
 But even if you are travelling alone, don’t skip dim sum because you can still order a few things and still sample a variety of dishes.

 Where to eat dim sum in Hong Kong